rupeshbug/traffic-intelligence-platform/README.md

 ## Dashboard

 The Gold layer is consumed in Power BI to highlight traffic efficiency, congestion hotspots, weather impact, and zone-level operational risk.
+A sample dashboard is created to demonstrate business insights.

 ![Power BI Dashboard](image/dashboard.png)